mgamio/blog/_posts/2020-06-15-solid-principles-the-definitive-guide.markdown

 Use this principle as a tool when translating [business software requirements into technical specifications](https://codersite.dev/uml-diagrams-for-java-developers/){:target="_blank"}.
 Programmers must understand these design decisions before programming.

-Now that you've learned the Single Responsibility principle, it's time to learn the [Open-closed principle](https://codersite.dev/open-closed-principle/){:target="_blank"} to avoid future software maintenance costs.
+Now that you've learned the Single Responsibility principle, it's time to learn the [Open-closed principle](https://codersite.dev/open-closed-principle/){:target="_blank"} to design flexible systems and avoid future software maintenance costs.

 <div>
 {%- include softwareDesign.html -%}